sygnaltech/sse-template/README.md

 ### Component Discovery

-Components are automatically discovered via the `sse-component` attribute and instantiated by the framework.
+Components are automatically discovered via the `data-component` attribute and instantiated by the framework.

 ## Dependencies